 Owing to its great transportation network you can reach Jaipur conveniently by airways, roadways, and railways.
 Jaipur is roughly 280km (via NH 28), 1100km (via NH 48), 1500km (via NH 19), and 2000km (via NH 44) away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 If you are planning a trip to Jaipur then go through the following convenient travel options.

-By Air.
 There are regular and frequent flights from all the major airports and metro cities to Jaipur.
 Listed below are the airlines that offer direct flights to Jaipur from the metro and nearby prominent cities with the minimum fare for one-way travel.

 From Udaipur, you can pick SpiceJet and Air India for their direct flights to Jaipur.
 In case you are arriving from Jaisalmer then you can travel by SpiceJet.

-By Road.
 Traveling to Rajasthan by road is actually quite a fun experience.
 Sindhi Camp Bus Terminal is the inter-state bus station in Jaipur where tourist buses from nearby cities and states arrive.
 The bus fare for a one-way trip to the pink city from Delhi starts from Rs.220, from Jaisalmer Rs.500, from Bikaner Rs.300, and from Jodhpur Rs.280.
 The fare may go up to Rs.1500 and above in case you plan to travel by luxury buses that come loaded with amenities.

 You can also drive to the city from neighboring states or from within the state.
 Listed below are the best travel routes and the distance estimate to reach Jaipur.

-By Train.
 Jaipur Junction Railway Station is where you can get down to explore the pink city and its cultural festivals.
 You can reserve seats in direct trains like Mandor Express, Ashram Express, or Ranikhet Express on arriving from Delhi, Amrapur Aravali or Dee Garibrath from Mumbai, and Pratap Express or SDAH Ajmer Express from Kolkata.

 Direct trains like Leelan Express, or Runicha Express can be considered for a journey from Jaisalmer.
 Similarly, you can travel by SGNR Kota Super Fast, or BKN HWH Super Fast from Bikaner, and Dayodaya Express, or Jaipur Passenger from Ajmer.